jangocheng/grapes/README.md

 # Grapes
-Grapes is a Spring Boot + Angular Web application.
+Grapes is a Spring Boot + Vue.js Web application. grape-skins is the frontend source, and grape-seeds is the backend source.

 ## Development